 # Add to your Claude Code skills

-AI Observer is a self-hosted, single-binary, OpenTelemetry-compatible observability backend designed specifically for monitoring local AI coding tools like Claude Code, Gemini CLI, and OpenAI Codex CLI.
+AI Observer is a self-hosted, single-binary, OpenTelemetry-compatible observability backend designed specifically for monitoring local AI coding tools like Claude Code, Gemini CLI, OpenAI Codex CLI, GitHub Copilot, and OpenCode.

 Track token usage, costs, API latency, error rates, and session activity across all your AI coding assistants in one unified dashboard—with real-time updates and zero external dependencies.